 A mirror finish is a more attractive finish than an ordinary one.
 Stainless steel with this finish is less likely to become contaminated by bacteria and stains and is generally easier to clean.
 It is created by working through grit grades until the final product has a roughness index (Ra) less than 0.2.
 Ra measures the microscopic peaks and valleys in a metal’s surface and a lower Ra value indicates a smoother surface.

 Stainless steel mirrors are available in a wide variety of materials, including frosted and scratched varieties.
 Select the right material for your application.
 A typical stainless steel mirror can be either #400 or #800.
-The difference between these two finishes is in the amount of polishing and mechanical strength required.
-In addition, each type has different appearances. #400 mirror is much lighter than an #800 mirror finish.
+The difference between these two sheet metal finishes is in the amount of polishing and mechanical strength required.
+In addition, each type has a different appearance. #400 mirror is much lighter than an #800 mirror finish.

 How To Polish Stainless Steel To Mirror Finish